djmaze/mailinabox-docker/README.md

 (Use `sudo` as needed on your system in order to run Docker related commands.)

 * Copy `.env.sample` to``.env` and edit it.
 Enter a primary hostname for the mail service and a primary email address.
 The user created will have administrative privileges.
-* Copy `.doveadm_password.sample` to `.doveadm_password` and set a random password.
 * Cd into the `base` folder and run `make` in order to build the base image needed for all containers.
+* Back in the main folder, run `docker-compose run setup`.
+It will generate SSL key, cert and dovecot password.
-* In the main directory, run `docker-compose run setup`.
-You will be asked for a password which will be set for the user.
+* Run `docker-compose run management add-initial-user` in order to add an initial mail user with admin privileges.
+You will be asked for the email address and password to create.

 Run `docker-compose up -d` in order to start all services.